mlpack/mlpack/doc/user/load_save.md

    - If the integer type is signed, then the loaded values will be between the most negative and most positive representable values (e.g.
      `[-32768, 32767]` for `short`).

+---

- * Supported audio saving formats is WAV only.
+ * The only supported audio saving format is `WAV`.

  * When saving to a WAV file, the value of `opts.BitsPerSample()` must be set to either `8`, `16`, `32` or `64` to define the format used for each sample in